H.K. Porter Inc.

 Many were impacted by asbestos used by H.K.
 Porter and the companies it acquired.
 H.K.
 Porter employees faced the most direct risks of exposure.

-Employees who handled the asbestos that went into the products were at serious risk of inhaling asbestos fibers that became airborne.
-These inhaled fibers cannot pass through the body easily, instead lodging in tissues and causing damage, which in some people leads eventually to asbestosis, mesothelioma, or lung cancer.
+These inhaled fibers cannot pass through the body easily, instead lodging in tissues and causing damage.
+In some people, this leads eventually to asbestosis, mesothelioma, or lung cancer.
 Those working in H.K.
 Porter factories risked exposure even if they never handled asbestos.

 In addition to H.K.
 Porter employees, any industry workers who used their products were also at risk.
 Those who maintained and repaired locomotives, as well as those who operated them, were at risk as well.

-Asbestos Lawsuits
+Asbestos Lawsuits Against H.K.
+Porter

-Because of the decades of asbestos use, H.K.
+Because of decades of asbestos use, H.K.
 Porter began facing asbestos-related lawsuits in the 1980s.
 One notable lawsuit was brought by a public school district.
 The district claimed it used building materials made by H.K.
 Porter in its buildings.

 After they realized the risks these materials posed to teachers and students, the district was required to cover the costs of asbestos remediation and building reconstruction.
 The lawsuit asked that H.K.
 Porter cover these costs.[2]